 Things You'll Need

-Cleaning Solution: Combine 1 quart of chlorine bleach with 1 gallon of water.
+Combine 1 qt. of chlorine bleach with 1 gallon of water.

-Method: Wear Rubber Gloves.
-Open window and provide good ventilation.
-Using your scrub brush (or a sponge) coat the area with the bleach solution.
-Allow it to soak in for ten minutes.
-Re-dip your brush in the solution and scrub until clean.
-You may also find using an old tooth brush will help focus your efforts.
+Re-dip your brush into the solution and scrub until clean.
+You may also find using an old toothbrush will help focus your efforts.

 Type of Surface: Leather.

 Cleaning Solution: Mix 1 cup of rubbing alcohol with 1 cup of water.

 Method: Apply the solution to the stain with a clean cloth.
 Allow the surface to air dry.
 If there are remaining stains, wash with dawn detergent and allow to air-dry.

 Cleaning Solution: Mix 1 quart of chlorine bleach with 3 quarts of water.

 Method: Scrub the area with your cleaning solution.
 After it is clean, consider coating with a mildew resistant paint.

 Apply a mixture of Dawn dish detergent and warm water to any initial stains.
 For any remaining stains: mix lemon juice and salt.
 Alternatively, mix 2 tablespoons of bleach and 1 quart of water.
 (Don't use bleach on colored fabrics)